nuralogix/dfx-e2e-demo-python/dfxexample.md

     self._chunkQueue = asyncio.Queue(5)
 ```

-**2. `create`**
+#### `create`

 ```python
 @classmethod
 async create(cls)
 ```

 This method provides an alternative way of creating a `DfxExtractor` object.
 It is needed to ensure that async objects are all created in the same async loop.

 ```python
 @classmethod